At UIC, we were granted yearly religious retreats.

 While teachers take a break off from their classes, we spend every day in summer supposed to go to work.
 So such retreats come as a good break from the daily grind in the office.
 Although the idea of retreats is not new to me — I spent five years in the university exposed to this kind of recollections — such announcements are often greeted with excitement.
 Not only we get a few day’s break from work with pay, we also get to travel all-expense paid for by our employer.

 In my three years in UIC, I had the chance to join two of such memorable company retreats.
-First was in Cebu where we stayed at Betania Retreat House in Lahug.
-There about forty of us stayed for a couple of days, listen to teachings and had the opportunity to do a reflection, something that’s ironically hard to come by even in a religious environment (UIC is run by a congregation of nuns) because daily work is often overwhelming.
+First was in Cebu, where we stayed at Betania Retreat House in Lahug.
+There about forty of us stayed for a couple of days, listen to teachings, and had the opportunity to do a reflection, something that’s ironically hard to come by even in a religious environment (a congregation of nuns runs UIC) because daily work is often overwhelming.

 The following year, just before I left UIC, I was privileged to join the group for a trip to Guimaras, an enchanting place famous for the renowned Philippine mango.
 Yes, the best Philippine mangoes can be found in the province.
 The local government is so serious that no outside mangoes are allowed into the province to prevent contamination of its prized export-quality product.